Media history of China: 1960s

 During this period of Chinese "self-reliance," the computers developed in the second half of the 1960s did not resemble Soviet computers nor their Western counterparts.
 The new transistor-based machines were distinctly Chinese creations.

+As part of the Socialist Education Movement, mobile film projectionist units showed films and slideshows that emphasized class struggle and encouraged audience members to discuss bitter experiences onstage.

+After the 1964 Gulf of Tonkin incident, Chinese media printed many articles which favorably depicted U.S. anti-war demonstrations.
+In response to U.S. bombing of North Vietnam, China launched the Resist America, Aid Vietnam campaign, which among other forms of expression, used media such as film and photography exhibitions to denounce U.S. aggression and praise Vietnamese resistance.

 During the early period (1966-1968) of the Cultural Revolution, freedom of the press in China was at its peak.
 While the number of newspapers declined in this period, the number of independent publications by mass political organizations grew.
 Mao used mass media to encourage rebels to establish their own independent mass political organizations and their own publications.
 According to China's National Bureau of Statistics, the number of newspapers dropped from 343 in 1965, to 49 in 1966, and then to a 20th-century low of 43 in 1967.
 At the same time, the number of publications by mass organizations such as Red Guards grew to an estimated number as high as 10,000.

 Independent political groups could publish broadsheets and handbills, as well as leaders' speeches and meeting transcripts which would normally have been considered highly classified.
+From 1966 to 1969, at least 5,000 new broadsheets by independent political groups were published.
 Several Red Guard organizations also operated independent printing presses to publish newspapers, articles, speeches, and big-character posters.
 For example, the largest student organization in Shanghai, the Red Revolutionaries, established a newspaper that had a print run of 800,000 copies by the end of 1966.
 Government controls on restricted literature also collapsed during the Cultural Revolution.